There’s a Bank Holiday coming up, so it’s definitely time to enjoy a few days away in the caravan, campervan, folding camper or motorhome.

 And finally don’t forget to download our caravan pre-towing checklist or motorhome pre-journey checklist for more essential checks before you set off on your holiday adventures.

 If you do get stuck in a jam, stay calm or try to make it a bit of fun.
-Here some tips:
+Here are some tips:

 - Play some car games, like, I-Spy, guessing the next song that will come on the radio, making words or names out of registration plates or coming up with a mathematical formula.
 One of our favourites is the Alphabet game – where you say names, food, places beginning with different letters of the alphabet.